 Today commemorates the birthday of well-known and well-loved American figure Johnny Appleseed.

-Other than a serial tree-planter, he was also a keen conservationist, businessman, and all-round nice guy.
+Other than being a serial tree-planter, he was also a keen conservationist, businessman, and all-around nice guy.

 27th September – Tourist Day.

 Although tourists can be frustrating at times, today promotes just how healthy tourism is for national and local economies all over the world.

 In many different places, tourism is one of the biggest contributing factors to driving local trade and fueling the local economy.

 So take today to try and look at all the ways tourism benefits the place where you live.